-In 2021 routine fish sampling in the upper Smith River between Philpott and Martinsville dams 1,687 trout were collected.
-Brook trout were the fewest in numbers with only 2 collected.
-Rainbow trout were more numerous with 166 individuals sampled and brown trout were the most abundant with 1,519 individuals collected in three sampling events.
-Brook and rainbow trout are stocked and brown trout are naturally reproducing.
+In 2022 routine fish sampling on the upper Smith River between Philpott and Martinsville dams 2,217 trout were collected.
+No brook trout were collected in 2022 collections.
+Rainbow trout were numerous with 237 individuals sampled and brown trout were very abundant with 1,980 individuals collected in three sampling events.
+In the river, brook and rainbow trout are stocked, and brown trout are naturally reproducing.

-Brown trout comprised 90% of trout species collected with sizes of brown trout collected ranging from 3-25 inches.
-Brown trout less than 6 inches were considered juvenile or young and 84 were collected in the samples.
-Adult brown trout (> 6") from the sample averaged 10 inches.
-Anglers fishing this section of the Smith River can expect to catch brown trout in the 8-14 inch range.
-The following chart shows the number of brown trout collected by inch group in 2021.
+Brown trout comprised 89% of trout species collected with sizes of brown trout collected ranging from 3-26 inches.
+Brown trout 6 inches or smaller were considered juvenile or young and 129 were collected in the samples.
+Additionally, 1,851 adult brown trout (> 6") were collected from the sample with an average size of 9 inches.
+Anglers fishing this section of the Smith River can expect to catch brown trout in the 7-14-inch range.
+The following chart shows the number of brown trout collected by inch group in 2022.
 There are excellent numbers of "Quality" sized (9-12 inch) brown trout for anglers to catch.

-Comparing the 2021 brown trout collections to those over the past several years reveals an increase in the numbers of trout collected within 10-24 inch protective slot limit as seen in the following charts.
-In 2021 samples, 45% of the brown trout collected were greater than 10 inches and within the protective 10-24 inch slot limit.
+Comparing the 2022 brown trout collections to those over the past several years reveals an increase in the numbers of trout collected within 10-24-inch protective slot limit as seen in the following charts.
+In 2022 samples, 39% of the brown trout collected were greater than 10 inches and within the protective 10-24-inch slot limit.
 However, just a few years previous less than 25% of the brown trout collected were greater than 10 inches.
-Changes in the discharge volume and duration of water released from Philpott Reservoir over the past 5 years have resulted in increased growth and overall size increase of brown trout collected.
+Changes in the discharge volume and duration of water released from Philpott Reservoir over the past 5 years have positively changed the aquatic environment resulting in increased growth and overall size of brown trout collected.
 Additionally, changes in sampling methods and technology have allowed DWR biologists to sample longer reaches of the river in areas that were previously inaccessible.
-Anglers reported that 2021 was a great fishing year on the Smith River and for 2022 that great fishing should continue.
+Anglers reported that 2022 was a good fishing year on the Smith River and for 2023 that good fishing should continue.